Add Scroll

 Red-14-2 The Part to carry the Feed-Screw is the 'Scroll', in the active Mechanism-Editor

-Red-14-3 The Profile is the 'rotation-section' in grey - the Profile element
+Red-14-3 The Profile is the 'rotation-section' - the Profile element

 Click OK